 Construction wrapped in late 2016 on the 1,000-room Marriott Marquis and improvements to the George R. Brown Convention Center (GRB).
 The Marriott boasts 100,000 square feet of meeting space, plus a one -of-a-kind Texas-shaped lazy river and infinity pool.
 The hotel is connected to the north side of the GRB, opposite the 1,200-room Hilton Americas-Houston.
 Meanwhile, the front facade of the GRB itself was renovated to feature ground-level restaurants and a new concourse.
 Eateries include Grotto Downtown, Pappadeaux Seafood Kitchen, McAllister’s Deli and the soon-to-open Bud’s Pitmaster Barbecue and fusion concept Kulture.
 Other changes include an art-inspired pedestrian plaza along Avenida de La Americas and a new convention center parking garage.
 The entire area has been rebranded Avenida Houston.
 Tied to the pedestrian plaza, The Wharf brings an intimate, tree-lined patio space where convention attendees and other visitors can overlook the 12-acre Discovery Green park.
 More...

 Midtown Park - Opening Spring 2017

 Officials broke ground in May 2015 on a six-acre site in Midtown that will become a multifaceted urban park.
 The $18 million project will include recreation facilities, retail space, a 300-unit apartment complex and more.
 More...

-Lone Star Flight Museum - Relocating/Expanding in Summer 2017
+Lone Star Flight Museum - Relocating/Expanding in September 2017

 The Lone Star Flight Museum will relocate from Galveston to Houston's Ellington Airport.
-Groundbreaking on the new museum is slated for early 2016 and the facility is slated to open in September 2017.
+Construction on the new museum began in early 2016 and the facility is slated to open in September 2017.
 The $38 million, 130,000-square-foot Houston museum will include the Texas Aviation Hall of Fame, a renowned flying collection of historic aircraft, a $1 million high-tech Aviation Learning Center and dynamic hands-on exhibits.
 Other components include an auditorium, exhibit hall, library, gift shop and cafeteria.
 More...